U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 you must be able to decompose and design complex requirements into state, data flow, rendering strategies, performance, observability, and deployment structures.

-This course trains your frontend system design thinking through real-world Big Tech-style cases,
+This course trains your frontend system design thinking through actual Big Tech-style cases,

-ranging from Threads feeds, Amazon shopping carts, and Netflix streaming UI to
+ranging from Threads feeds, Amazon shopping carts, Netflix streaming UI,

-Google Docs collaborative editing, Micro Frontends, performance optimization, and observability.
+and Google Docs collaborative editing to Micro Frontends, performance optimization, and observability.

 This course goes beyond simply implementing screens in frontend development; it covers how to structure and design complex service requirements from a frontend system design perspective.